 Elevating your crops above ground ensures better drainage.
-During torrential rains and continuous storms, raised beds to keep your plants’ roots dry even if they are surrounded by puddles.
-This will save you from dealing with root rot.
+During torrential rains and continuous storms, raised beds keep the plants’ roots dry and prevent them from drowning in water puddles leading to root rot.

 #4 Prevent soil erosion

-Contrary to open rows, raised beds contain the soil and reduce erosion caused by down pours and strong winds.
+Contrary to open rows, raised beds hold the soil and reduce erosion caused by downpours and strong winds.

 #5 Easy to tending

 When you plant in raised beds, you can easily tend to it and keep it on top of weeding.
 Planting straight in the ground allows grass and all sorts of weeds to invade your growing crops.
-Setting up the raised beds the proper way from the start reduces the number of weeds and blocks the grass.
+Setting up the raised beds properly from the start reduces the number of weeds and blocks the grass.
 They also reduce your chances of working in mud.

-They also require less bending over to reach, which is much easier on your back.
-And for those with chronic conditions, they can have them as high as comfortable to them to work with.
+They also require less bending over to reach since you can have them as high as is comfortable for you.

 #6 Prevents soil compaction

-Soil compaction reduces drainage and air in the soil, which may affect the garden’s productivity tremendously.
-When growing in raised beds, you prevent yourself from walking over its soil, thus compacting it.
+Soil compaction reduces drainage and air in the soil, which may tremendously affect the garden’s productivity.
+When growing in raised beds, you do not walk over the ground, causing it to be compact and dense.

 #7 Aesthetically pleasing